facebook/docusaurus/.github/ISSUE_TEMPLATE/question.md

 ---

-name: 💬 Questions / Help
+name: 💬 Questions/Help
-about: If you have questions, please check our Discord or Twitter
+about: If you have questions, please check StackOverflow or Discord or Twitter
 ---

 ## 💬 Questions and Help